karinwohlgemuth/UCI-HAR-Dataset/CodeBook.md

 The script downloads the raw data, reads and combines the test and training datasets, appends subject number and activities, and creates valid, descriptive labels for all items.
 A subset of the data with mean and standard deviation data is then summarized by activity and subject.

-A step-by-step description of the process is in the accompanying ReadMe file, as well as in the comments included in the script.
+A step-by-step description of the process is in the accompanying *ReadMe.txt* file, as well as in the comments included in the script.

 ## TIDY FILE